argrelay/argrelay/docs/dev_notes/top_todos.md

     REGISTER

 Conceptual:

+*   Instead of providing positional parameter list for test cases (see those with subTests), introduce generic ResultAssertBuilder (or something like that) which can build expectations in any order.
+    REGISTER

 *   What is even `args_context`?
 It is meaningless (or means many things).
     Also describe or merged `assigned_context` vs `args_context`.